-X REQUIREMENT EXAMPLE VERIFIERS GUIDANCE 5.1 n including traditional and permissive and wellbeing of local people and co use rights Public access rights, permissive uses, mmunities MAKE CONSULTATION COMMENTS / NOTES HERE 5.1.1 There is compliance with public access legislation. ital Revision Access rights include public rights of way through or beside the wood.
-In Scotland: The Land Reform (Scotland) Act (2003) provides for responsible access on foot, cycle or horse and also for responsible management of access by landowners and managers.
+REQUIREMENT EXAMPLE VERIFIERS GUIDANCE 5.1 Woodland access and recreation including traditional and permissive use rights.
+Public access rights, permissive uses, traditional rights, and the health and wellbeing of local people, visitors and communities 5.1.1 There is compliance with public access legislation.
+Access rights include public rights of way through or beside the wood.
+In Scotland: In addition to public rights of way, the The Land Reform (Scotland) Act (2003) provides for responsible access on foot, cycle or horse and also for responsible management of access by landowners and managers.
 The Scottish Outdoor Access Code provides guidance on responsible behaviour of those taking and managing access together with circumstances where access may be restricted.
 In addition, supplementary guidance is published on specific aspects such as events and core paths.
-Agreed
+In England and Wales: By voluntarily dedicating woodland for public access under the In addition to public rights of way, the The Countryside and Rights of Way Act 2000 (CROW) provides for the voluntary dedication of woodland for public access.
+5.1.1 5.1.2 a) Permissive uses authorised by the owner/manager and traditional rights Existing Documentation or maps of all existing permissive and traditional uses of the woodland Permissive and traditional uses include: • Permissive access routes • Formal or informal community use. • De facto access to well-known landmarks.